CHGLongStone/just-core/docs/README.md

  -  No BLOAT by giving you modular control to include the things you need and ignore the ones you do not
  -  Low Cost Of Entry on the learning curve
   -  providing common utilities without imposing a coding style on you by
-    -  Staying close to the native language
-      -  Using common standards like
+    -  Staying close to the native language and using common standards like
       -     Dependency Management via Composer/Packagist and PSR-4 namespaces
       -     Simple configuration management for multiple environments from `dev/uat/prod` to dev sandboxes
          -       with `*{global,local}.php` Zend style configuration file naming patterns
  - Low level of effort for
-  * New development - add a service class, update composer autoconfig and call it by namespace
+  -  New development - add a service class, update composer autoconfig and call it by namespace
-  * Change Management
+  -  Change Management
    - Clear separation of the framework from your own intelectual property
    - Configurable scripts to support the SLDC including:
     * Installing/updating the project